awslabs/landing-zone-accelerator-on-aws/FAQ.md

 For further details on the Landing Zone Accelerator orchestration engine, see [Architecture overview](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/architecture-overview.html) and [Architecture details](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/architecture-details.html) in the implementation guide.

-### What does the AWS best practices configuration deploy?
+### What does the AWS sample configuration deploy?

 The Landing Zone Accelerator provides opinionated configurations that are based on our years of building environments for customers with highly regulated workloads.
-By using the [aws-best-practices configuration](reference/sample-configurations/aws-best-practices), you can expect the architecture in the solution’s [Architecture overview](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/architecture-overview.html) to be deployed.
+By using the [lza-sample-config configuration](reference/sample-configurations/lza-sample-config), you can expect the architecture in the solution’s [Architecture overview](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/architecture-overview.html) to be deployed.

-### Is there a best practices configuration for my industry?
+### Is there a sample configuration for my industry?

 You may find the current list of supported industry best practice configurations in the [sample configurations](reference/sample-configurations) directory of our GitHub repository.
 Supporting documentation for these best practice configurations can be found in the [Support for specific regions and industries](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/industry-and-regional-guidance.html) section of the solution implementation guide.

 ### How do I customize what the solution deploys?

 The solution's [configuration files](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/configuration-files.html) are the primary interface for what the accelerator deploys.
 The supported services, features, and API references for these config files can be found in the [README](README.md) of our GitHub repository.
-You may use the configuration reference to update a best practices configuration to meet your organization's needs, or to craft your own configuration from scratch.
+You may use the configuration reference to update a sample configuration to meet your organization's needs, or to craft your own configuration from scratch.

 ## Solution - Control Tower and Organizational Governance